(Photo by Gabe Anderson, Webmaster)

 National Suicide Prevention Lifeline (opens new window)

 The National Suicide Prevention Lifeline 1-800-273-TALK (1-800-273-8255) is a 24-hour, toll-free, confidential suicide prevention hotline available to anyone in suicidal crisis or emotional distress.
-Brochures, wallet cards, and other resources can be ordered on this website, and there is a new section addressing veterans’ mental health issues and suicide.
+There is also a section addressing veterans’ mental health issues and suicide.
+Brochures, wallet cards, and other resources can be ordered on this website.

 Active Minds is a student lead organization impacting college students and mental health.
 Now on more than 600 campuses, they directly reach close to 600,000 students each year through campus awareness campaigns, events, advocacy, outreach, and more.
 Their consistent message, amplified by more than 15,000 students each year, is that mental health needs to be talked about as easily as physical health.
 Only then can they bring suicide and mental health into the open so no one struggles alone.

 The Jed Foundation (opens new window)